Get Free Estimate (631) 830-1100

 When should you call a professional

 If you see any signs of moisture around your sun tunnel, don’t ignore it.
 Water intrusion can spread quickly, affecting insulation, framing, and even electrical components.
-Professional repair ensures the flashing is corrected, the dome is inspected, and the system is sealed properly to prevent future leaks.
+Professional skylight repair contractors ensures the flashing is corrected, the dome is inspected, and the system is sealed properly to prevent future leaks.

 2. Cracked, Cloudy, or Faded Dome

 Ever walk into a room and think, “Didn’t this used to be brighter?”
 That subtle dimming isn’t your imagination.
 The dome on your roof is basically the light catcher.
 It grabs sunlight and sends it down the reflective tube into your space.
 If that dome gets damaged, your light output drops.
+Here are the common causes-

-- UV exposure is turning it yellow
+• UV exposure is turning it yellow

-- Temperature swings are causing tiny cracks
+• Temperature swings are causing tiny cracks

-- Hail or flying debris leaving impact marks
+• Hail or flying debris leaving impact marks

-- General aging over time
+• General aging over time

+Long Island weather can be especially rough freezing winters, hot summers, storms that roll in sideways.
 And here’s the sneaky part: even small cracks can allow moisture in.
 Now you’ve got two problems.
 Reduced brightness and potential water intrusion!

 When should you call a professional?

+If you see visible cracking, cloudiness, or your room suddenly feels dimmer for no obvious reason, it’s time to call a professional!
 Dome replacement isn’t a DIY ladder-and-caulk situation.
 It requires safe roof access and proper resealing to maintain waterproof integrity.
 Remember, small fixes through DIY may become big insurance claims later.
 So, it’s advisable to contact an expert!

 3. Low Light Performance

+Let’s say there’s no leak, no cracks, and no obvious damage.
+But why does your once-bright hallway now feel dim?
 Sun tunnels depend heavily on their reflective tubing.
 That tube is like a shiny superhighway for sunlight.
 If it’s misaligned, dented, disconnected, or routed poorly through the attic, the brightness gets affected.
+Causes might include:

-- Tubing shifted in the attic
+• Tubing shifted in the attic

-- Poor installation angles
+• Poor installation angles

-- Dirt or debris is blocking the dome
+• Dirt or debris is blocking the dome

-- Loose connections inside the system
+• Loose connections inside the system

 Sometimes people clean the interior diffuser and expect miracles.
 If brightness doesn’t improve, the issue is likely above the ceiling line.